by Caroline McKeighan, SPT

 - Platelets are a component of blood that cause blood clots and their activation is a key factor in the body’s healing process.
 The idea behind this is that by injecting a high concentrate of platelets, growth factors in the body will then be stimulated and recruit a higher number of reparative cells that the body naturally produces.
 In simpler terms, this injection stimulates the body’s natural healing process in attempt to “self-heal” the problem area.

-Connect with our experienced staff to discuss how we can help relieve Plica Syndrome knee pain in runners and athletes.
-With physical therapy clinics located in Latham, Malta and Queensbury NY, we provide sports therapy to runners, athletes and all types of physical therapy to patients in the Albany, Clifton Park, Saratoga, Ballston Spa, Burnt Hills, Wilton, Queensbury and Glens Falls regions.
+Connect with the experienced staff at Capital Area Physical Therapy to discuss how cortisone injections may provide pain relief.
+With 3 Capital Region physical therapy clinics located in Latham, Malta and Queensbury NY, we provide PT services to a large range of physical therapy patients in the Albany, Clifton Park, Saratoga, Ballston Spa, Burnt Hills, Wilton, Queensbury and Glens Falls regions.
 Make an appointment at any of our locations by calling 518-289-5242.